 phased.CosineAntennaElement object models

-power in the azimuth and elevation directions.
+to a specified power in both the azimuth and elevation directions.

 The cosine response, or cosine pattern, is given by: